How Does Stress Affect Your Period?

 Our bodies are relatively well insulated against the short-term impact of stressors.
 However, chronic and unremitting stress poses significant risks to physical and mental health. including menstruation.

-If managing stress becomes too challenging, seeking support is always a good idea.
+If stress starts to become too challenging, seeking support is always a good idea.
 Consider talking to your GP or consulting a therapist for guidance.

 For more information on supporting your menstrual or emotional health, please feel free to reach out to our team of expert Nutrition Advisors.